Sailing Scotland - The best way to see the Western Isles.

 Tall Ship Bessie Ellen - Extensive wild playground

 Self sufficent 116ft wooden tall ship Bessie Ellen is a great summer expedition ship for those of you who prefer a larger vessel with a sense of history.
 With only 12 guest crew on board you will get plenty of hands on sailing.
-Bessie Ellen's professional crew will spend June in the Western Isles in 2013 based from Oban.
-From Oban Bessie Ellen can cover quite an extensive area in a week - with the Southern half of the Outer Hebrides possible or reach as far North as Skye, Canna and Rum.
+Bessie Ellen regularly heads for the Western Isles in the early summer and stays for the long days of summer.
+From Oban, Bessie Ellen can cover quite an extensive area in a week - with the Southern half of the Outer Hebrides possible or to reach as far North as Skye, Canna and Rum.

 The Outer Hebrides are very special and the best way to see them in summer is in a decent sized sailing vessel.
 From Eda's base in Mallaig, the remote Outer Hebrides are a just a few hours sail away.
 Stable and striking, Eda has sailed these waters for 15 years so knows the best secluded anchorages and unique areas to visit that cannot be reached other than by boat.
 Explore the spectacular Shiant Islands rich in bird life, or further south to the beautiful islands of Mingulay or Vatesay.
 Close by, visit the Small Isles of Rum, Canna, Muck and Eigg where the eagles play, or the stunning lochs and anchorages of Skye where then mountains meet the sea.

 The islands are rich in seabirds and the waters surrounding the Hebrides offer high chances of spotting whales, dolphins and seals.